02/18/2021

 Pros of Epoxy Coating

-• No displacement: This method can be done without needing to leave your home.
+• No displacement: This method can be done without you, or in the case of an income-producing property, your occupants, needing to vacate.
 You can remain inside your home with minimal to no disruptions.
 In almost all cases, your water supply is restored the very same day.
-With ePIPE, your water supply is actually restored in just a few hours.
+Depending on the scope of the job, with ePIPE, your water supply can actually be restored in just a few hours.
+We have the fastest approved turn around time in the industry we operate in.

 • Eco-friendly and safe: No need to worry about chemicals leaching into your drinking water.
-While copper or other traditional repipe methods sometimes leave your potable water supply vulnerable to leaching or lead, ePIPE’s LeadSmart program focuses on ways to protect this from happening.
+While copper or other traditional repipe methods sometimes leave your potable water supply vulnerable to leaching or lead, ePIPE and it’s LeadSmart program further focus on ways to protect this from happening.

 • Potential increase in resale value: If you ever decide to sell your home, a new plumbing system might create a great return on your investment.